Macron tells Putin he seeks to avoid war and build trust

 Kremlin spokesperson Dmitry Peskov said ahead of the talks: "The situation is too complex to expect decisive breakthroughs in the course of one meeting."

-Washington has rejected those demands as non-starters but says it is willing to talk about arms control and confidence-building steps, which Moscow says are beside the point.
+Washington has rejected those demands but says it is willing to talk about arms control and confidence-building steps, which Moscow says are beside the point.

 "In recent days there has been nothing new on the topic of security guarantees for Russia.
 Our Western interlocutors prefer not to mention this topic," Peskov said.